Women Travel News. Why?

 There are many beautiful things to bring back from Zimbabwe and Botswana, so make sure you have space left in your suitcase.
 There are no luggage restrictions on this tour, beyond South African Airlines' restrictions of the maximum of 44lbs for checked luggage and the maximum of 15lbs for carry-on luggage.
 If your luggage exceeds these limitations, you will be responsible for paying the overweight luggage fees.
 Packing light is always a good idea, so you should pack smart: loose cotton clothing, especially long pants and long sleeve tops, will afford both comfort and protection from mosquitoes.
 You do not need any formal clothing for this trip.
 For the time spent on the safari, you should bring dark or neutral (green, khaki, sand) colored clothing, as white and bright colors could potentially make the animals stay away.
 Of course, comfortable walking shoes are a must, as well as a sun hat to protect your head from the unforgiving African sun.
 While touring the Victoria Falls, you will get wet.
 While rain ponchos are provided, please make sure to bring non-slippery shoes which will dry fast.
 You should also bring insect repellent, a pair of binoculars, swimsuit, sunglasses and sunscreen, as well as a backup pair of glasses if you wear contacts and want to avoid the dust.
 Bring any prescription or special medication with you, as pharmacies may not have exactly what you're prescribed.
 Both the hotel in Johannesburg and the safari lodges come equipped with hair dryers.
 They also have electricity adapters, but to save the hassle of going to reception and paying a deposit, bring your own.

 Visitors to Zimbabwe and Botswana require a current passport, valid for at least 6 months from the date of departure and with a minimum of two blank visa pages facing each other for Zimbabwe, and three blank pages facing each other for Botswana.
 A visa is necessary to enter Zimbabwe, and it is best obtained on entering Zimbabwe.
 Citizens of the US, Canada and Australia must pay $30US in cash with clean, not torn bills issued after 2004.
-The cost of the Zimbabwean visa is not included in the tour cost.
+You will also be required to pay the Airport Departure Tax of $25US at the time of entry.
+The cost of the Zimbabwean visa and Departure Tax is not included in the tour cost.
 Citizens of the US, Canada and Australia do not require a visa to enter Botswana.
 The tour starts in South Africa, and upon entering South Africa, you will automatically be given a free entry permit sticker.
 Before traveling abroad it's a good idea to make two photocopies of your passport, your driver's license and your credit cards.
 Leave one copy at home with a trusted person and another in your suitcase.

 Travel insurance will also be required for entry, so please ensure you purchase a policy prior to departure.